Why set up a company and get residency in Georgia

 There are no payroll, capital and stamp duties, transfer, social security, wealth or inheritance taxes.

 It is possible to use the accelerated depreciation of capital assets with the total deduction during the first year and the remainder of losses for tax purposes on the profits of the companies for 10 years.
 Its average duty tariff rate is the lowest of all WTO countries, being 1.5%, in addition to having the free trade agreements mentioned above.
 The value-added rate is 18%.

-The flat tax rate is 20%, although dividend, interest income are taxed at a 5% final withholding tax on source and not included in personal tax base.
-Rental income from residential properties are also subject to a reduced 5% tax rate, provided that no deductions are taken from this income.
-Capital Gains are usually subject to income standard tax rate, but an exemption may apply from gains on the sale of real property, if it has been held at least two years.
+The flat tax rate is 20%, although dividend, interest income is taxed at a 5% final withholding tax on a source and not included in the personal tax base.
+Rental income from residential properties is also subject to a reduced 5% tax rate, provided that no deductions are taken from this income.
+Capital Gains are usually subject to income standard tax rate, but an exemption may apply from gains on the sale of real property if it has been held at least two years.
 Gains on the sale of a residential property with an attached land plot is subject to a reduced tax rate of 5%.